 Workers who have split their careers between government and private-sector jobs, public service workers (such as teachers and police officers), and individuals entitled to spousal or survivor benefits would all benefit from the Social Security Fairness Act.

-Yes, the Social Security Fairness Act aims to remove both the Windfall Elimination Provision (WEP) and Government Pension Offset (GPO), ensuring that individuals receive full Social Security benefits without unfair reductions.
+Yes, the Social Security Fairness aims to remove both the Windfall Elimination Provision (WEP) and Government Pension Offset (GPO), ensuring that individuals receive full Social Security benefits without unfair reductions.

 5. Is the Social Security Fairness Act law yet?